AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 To perform a search for scenario 7:

-1. Type the 'car-classic' keyword in the search bar.
+Type the 'car-classic' keyword in the search bar.
-2. Navigate to filters panel and select Documents under File Type.

 The priority order of search is based on the following:
 Priority 1: Metadata
 Priority 2: Smart Tags

+* [Watch a video to perform search in AEM Assets using operators and filters] ()

 ## Boosting relevance of keywords {#boosting-keywords}